Gus Marker

 Augustus Solberg Marker (August 1, 1905 – October 7, 1997) was a Canadian professional ice hockey right winger who had played ten seasons in the National Hockey League (NHL) for the Detroit Red Wings, Montreal Maroons, Toronto Maple Leafs and Brooklyn Americans between 1932 and 1942.

 Playing career

-In 336 NHL games Marker scored 64 goals, 69 assists for 133 points in his career.
+In 336 NHL games, Marker scored 64 goals, and 69 assists for 133 points in his career.